cfengine/documentation/manuals/language-concepts/namespaces.markdown

 tags: [manuals, language, syntax, concepts, namespace]
 ---

-Name spaces are private bundle and body contexts, allowing multiple files to define the bundles and bodies with the same name, without conflict.
+Namespaces are private bundle and body contexts, allowing multiple files to define the bundles and bodies with the same name, without conflict.

-To isolate a file into its own name space, you add a control promise to the file before the relevant bundles or bodies.
+To isolate a file into its own namespace, you add a control promise to the file before the relevant bundles or bodies.
 All files start off in the `default` namespace if you don't explicitly set this.
 Once set, this applies until the end of the file or the next namespace change.